roy-adler/telegram-channel-bot/TROUBLESHOOTING_GROUPS.md

 ### Testing Commands

-- `/debug_groups` - Show all groups, members, and authentication status
+- `/debug_groups` - Show all groups, members, and authentication status (admin only)
-- `/stats` - Show basic statistics
+- `/stats` - Show basic statistics (admin only)
 - `/status` - Check your own authentication status
+- `/register` - Register yourself in the current group
 - `/join <secret>` - Authenticate in a channel
 - `/leave` - Leave current channel